Washington State University Tri-Cities

-Washington State University Tri-Cities (WSU Tri-Cities) is one of six campuses that make up Washington State University.
+Washington State University Tri-Cities (or WSU Tri-Cities) is one of six campuses that make up Washington State University.
 It is located along the Columbia River in northern Richland, Washington.
 With upper division and graduate programs, WSU Tri-Cities offers 20 baccalaureate, 17 master's and 14 doctoral degree programs.
 The campus added freshman and sophomore courses in fall 2007 to become a true four-year public university.
 WSU Tri-Cities has strong community support and partnerships, particularly with the nearby Pacific Northwest National Laboratory.

 Washington State University Tri-Cities has been involved in wine related research since the 1930s.
 The university is now more involved than ever; the Ste.
 Michelle Wine Estates WSU Wine Science Center opened its doors on the WSU Tri-Cities campus June 4, 2015.
 The center features a research and teaching winery, research laboratories, classrooms, conference rooms and a 3,500 bottle wine library; production costs totaling $23 million.
 In addition to private support, the Wine Science Center project was funded with $4.95 million from the state and a $2.06-million grant from the U.S. Economic Development Administration.
 It is built on land donated by the Port of Benton in Richland.
 No other university in the Pacific Northwest offers such a curricula featuring bachelor and graduate degrees in viticulture and enology, a wine business management program, and a distance education program to earn professional certificates.

 The Bioproducts, Sciences and Engineering Laboratory (BSEL) opened at WSU Tri-Cities in May 2008.
 The $24 million, 57,000-square-foot research and teaching laboratory is a partnership between WSU and the Pacific Northwest National Laboratory (PNNL) operated by Battelle.
 BSEL features the Biorefinery and the Combinatorial Catalysis Research Lab, plus a variety of laboratories and classrooms.